Reducing the U.S. abortion rate by

 ||Oppose the use of the Gardasil® vaccine to protect their children

-against genital human papillomavirus (HPV) -- the primary cause of cervical cancer.
+against genital human papillomavirus (HPV).
+This the primary cause of cervical cancer which is one of the leading causes of cancer deaths among women.

 Many believe that if young people feel safe from HPV and cervical cancer, they will be more prone to engage in pre-marital sex.|

-teens in methods of preventing STD and pregnancy, in addition to promoting
+teens in methods of preventing STI transmission and pregnancy, as well as promoting

 Their rationale appears to be that if the various risks of sexual activity